St Michael’s Way (A Stunning Coast To Coast Walk )

-I picked my way down through tall, solid cairns until I reached a narrow tarmac lane which lead to a group of cottages and an old chapel.
+I picked my way down through tall, solid cairns until I reached a narrow tarmac lane that leads to a group of cottages and an old chapel.
 From there the St Michael’s Way meandered off across fields again, some full of wavering daffodils, with occasional tantalising views of St Michael’s Mount along the way.

 A tunnel of blackthorn hid a steep muddy track down to the Red River at Boskennal.
-A fox ran out right ahead of me.
-We looked at each other for a few seconds before it disappeared into the undergrowth again, young and full of vigour.
-I hadn’t seen or heard much wildlife at all that day, so I blamed the wind which seemed reasonable.
+A fox ran out right ahead of me and we looked at each other for a few seconds before it disappeared into the undergrowth, young and full of vigour.
+I hadn’t seen or heard much wildlife at all that day so I blamed the wind, which seemed entirely reasonable.

-There’s a deep ford over the river at the bottom of the track.
-It marks the start of a section of muddy springs that wind their way through woodland to the church at Ludgvan.
-My feet were killing me now, aching like mad with the inflexibility of my mountain boots.
+There’s a deep ford over the river at the bottom of the track that marks the start of a section of muddy springs.
+They wind their way through woodland to the church at Ludgvan and my feet were killing me at this point, aching like mad with the inflexibility of my mountain boots.
 I looked at the map and could see there was a fair amount of tarmac ahead of me.
-My heart sank as I plodded on to the next church at Gulval, mumbling about pilgrims.
+My heart sank as I plodded on to the next church at Gulval, mumbling about “bloody pilgrims”.

-The Saint Michael’s Way meets the main road to Penzance at Gulval.
-At this point I could have head straight to the railway station and a soothing foot-bath at home.
-I have an annoying stubborn streak though and was determined to walk along the beach to the official end of the walk at St Michael’s Mount.
-Despite having walked along the beach more times than I can remember.
+The Saint Michael’s Way meets the main road to Penzance at Gulval, and at this point I could have head straight to the railway station and a soothing foot-bath at home.
+But I have an annoying stubborn streak and was determined to walk along the beach to the official end of the trail at St Michael’s Mount.
+(Despite having walked along the beach more times than I can remember.)

 St Michael’s Mount